andrefaraujo/videosearch/asym/README.md

 ## Download of relevant data

-In the following, "mypath" refers to the path you downloaded the repository to:
+In the following, "mypath" refers to the path you downloaded the repository to.

 **Download configuration files:**